Thumimku/DiagnosticsTool/README.md

 ## How to run

 - Clone the project
-- Build the project using `mvnn clean install`
+- Build the project using `mvn clean install`
 - Go to `DiagnosticsTool/org.wso2.carbon.diagnostics.application/target`
 - run jar file